mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 ## Using theme variables

-All of these variables are accessible in an object in the theme called `vars`.
-The structure of this object is a serializable theme structure with the values represent CSS variables.
+When the CSS variables feature is enabled, the `vars` node is added to the theme.
+This `vars` object mirrors the structure of a serializable theme, with each value corresponding to a CSS variable.

 - `theme.vars` (recommended): an object that refers to the CSS theme variables.